-1. Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in before working inside your computer. - i NOTE: Ensure that you remove the security cable from the security-cable slot (if applicable).

 The following images indicate the location of the side cover and provide a visual representation of the removal procedure.